oroinc/documentation/user_guide/outlook_sync.rst

 .. csv-table::
   :header: "**If**","**Then**"
-  :widths: 10, 30
+  :widths: 20, 30

-  "A record exists in both OroCRM and Outlook","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
+  "A record exists in both OroCRM and Outlook.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
-  "A record doesn’t yet exist in OroCRM","A new record is created in OroCRM."
+  "A record doesn’t yet exist in OroCRM.","A new record is created in OroCRM."
-  "A record doesn’t yet exist in Outlook","A new record is created in Outlook."
+  "A record doesn’t yet exist in Outlook.","A new record is created in Outlook."
-  "You've updated a record in OroCRM","Values of the mapped fields of the OroCRM record replace corresponding values of the Outlook record."
+  "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values of the Outlook record."
-  "You've updated a record in Outlook","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
+  "You've updated a record in Outlook.","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
-  "You've updated a record in the both OroCRM and Outlook","Subject to your conflict resolution settings" "You've deleted a record in Outlook","The record will stay in OroCRM and will be added to Outlook."
+  "You've updated a record in the both OroCRM and Outlook.","Subject to your conflict resolution settings."
+  "You've deleted a record in Outlook.","The record will stay in OroCRM and will be added to Outlook."
-  "You've deleted a record in OroCRM","The record will be deleted from Outlook as well."
+  "You've deleted a record in OroCRM.","The record will be deleted from Outlook as well."